aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/list-of-supported-number-formats/_index.md

 |48 |Scientific |##0.0E+00 |
 |49 |Text |@ |
 ## **Aspose.Cells Grid Suite**
-As we know that there are two Aspose.Cells Grid controls: Aspose.Cells.GridDesktop & Aspose.Cells.GridWeb.
+As we know, there are two Aspose.Cells Grid controls: Aspose.Cells.GridDesktop & Aspose.Cells.GridWeb.
 Both controls support a large number of number formats, which are divided into two sections with respect to each control as follows:

 - Number Formats Supported in Aspose.Cells.GridDesktop
 - Number Formats Supported in Aspose.Cells.GridWeb
 ### **Number Formats Supported in Aspose.Cells.GridDesktop**
-Aspose.Cells.GridWeb also supports 59 types of number formats which are listed below:
+Aspose.Cells.GridDesktop also supports 59 types of number formats which are listed below:

 |**Index**|**Number Formats**|
 | :- | :- |